 If your online store needs an extra marketing push for the holidays, launching a flash sale or product drop can help create some brand awareness and shopper excitement.
 Since both flash sales (limited-time discounts) and product drops (introducing a new product) are timely and limited, they can boost shopper interest in your products while helping you move specific inventory.

-Using digital coupons and customisable codes that shoppers can redeem at your online store can help market your promotions and limited-time events and can be useful tools for raising your brand awareness on social channels, capturing new leads, and rewarding your loyal customers.
+Using digital coupons and customizable codes that shoppers can redeem at your online store can help market your promotions and limited-time events, and can be useful tools for raising your brand awareness on social channels, capturing new leads, and rewarding your loyal customers.

 9. Offer multiple, flexible ways to make a purchase